mynamesleon/lpswipe/README.md

 -----------
 The available options and their defaults are:

-    // the distance the swipe needs to be to fire the beforeEnd and directional functions
+    // the distance the swipe needs to be in pixels to fire the directional functions
     threshold: 20,

     // the direction to enable custom swipe gestures: 'vertical', 'horizontal', or 'all' (directional, and notReached functions will not fire if "all" is used)